memento-ai/Memento/packages/memento-db/README.md

 # @memento-ai/memento-db
 ## Description
 The `@memento-ai/memento-db` package provides a TypeScript interface for interacting with a PostgreSQL database to store and retrieve "mementos" - pieces of information that are part of a conversational history.
-It includes functionality for adding different types of mementos (conversations, fragments, documents, summaries, resolutions, synopses, and conversation exchanges), searching for similar mementos, and retrieving conversation history.
+It allows for adding different types of mementos such as conversation messages, document fragments, documents with summaries, conversation exchanges (user-assistant message pairs), resolutions, synopses, and linking conversation exchanges to synopses.
+Additionally, it provides functionality for retrieving the conversation history, resolutions, synopses, and the last user and assistant messages.

 ## Key Features
 - Add conversation mementos (user and assistant messages)